Tennis-Nakashima bests fellow American Isner as Indian Wells gets underway

 "Growing up here, close by in San Diego, it's one of the tournaments where I grew up coming here as a little kid, watching all the top pros.

-"So to be able to play here now against another top American on the center court here, is a super special feeling."
+"So to be able to play here now against another top American on the centre court here, is a super special feeling."

 He will have his work cut out for him when he faces world number six Medvedev, who has won three consecutive titles and is on a 14-match winning streak.